-In this post, I'll discuss the basic technical requirements for putting a lithium motorcycle battery in a bike.
-Motorcycles are not particularly complex, and as a result the technical requirements are pretty simple.
+We'll discuss the basic technical requirements for putting a lithium battery in a bike.
+Lithium motorcycle batteries are not particularly complex, and as a result the technical requirements are pretty simple.

 While we would love to see a lithium battery in every motorcycle on earth, the truth is that not every bike, and not every rider, are good matches to lithium batteries.